cembooks/toolbox/shape-functions/README.md

           }
      */}

-This function being enabled reorders the mesh what makes test of certain face orientation impossible.
+This function being enabled reorders the mesh what makes test of certain face orientations impossible.

-The shape-functions programs allows to plot shape functions on three meshes: two separate one-cell meshes and one two-cells mesh.
+The shape-functions program allows to plot shape functions on three meshes: two separate one-cell meshes and one two-cells mesh.
 The two-cells mesh is derived by merging together the two separate one-cell meshes.
 The figure below illustrates such plots.